yokoffing/filterlists/README.md

 # Guidelines
 1) Prevent overblocking by applying the law of [diminishing returns](https://pmctraining.com/site/wp-content/uploads/2018/04/Law-of-Diminishing-Returns-CHART.png) (e.g., using [sane](https://privacyguides.org/basics/threat-modeling), quality blocklists).
 2) Utilize the [minimum number](https://old.reddit.com/r/nextdns/comments/1048xeg/do_you_use_nextdns_blocklist_as_the_primary/j33wnz2/?context=3) of useful lists.
-3) Aim for [efficiency](https://brave.com/the-mounting-cost-of-stale-ad-blocking-rules/) without sacrificing quality (i.e. use blocklists with a small amount of rules and avoid rule redundancy).
+3) Aim for [efficiency](https://brave.com/the-mounting-cost-of-stale-ad-blocking-rules/) without sacrificing quality (i.e., use blocklists with a small amount of rules and avoid rule redundancy).

 # Recommended Filters for uBlock Origin